 What is a hair light in portrait photography?

-A hair light in portrait photography is an accent light, a small light source, aimed at the top of the head or the top and back of the head.
+A hair light in photography is an accent light, a small light source, aimed at the top of the head or the top and back of the head.
 It illuminates the hair and traditionally also lights the top of the shoulders.
-I say traditionally, because often these days photographers use a hair light to light the hair only.
+I say traditionally, because often these days photographers use it to light the hair only.

-The quality and quantity of the hair light depends on the photographer’s taste.
+The quality and quantity of hair lighting depends on the photographer’s taste.
 It can be: